ergauravk/Netflix-Clone/README.md

 # Netflix-Clone

-This repository contains the code for a basic Netflix landing page replica, built solely with HTML and CSS.
-It's a great way to practice web development fundamentals like structuring content and applying styles.
+`This repository contains the code for a basic Netflix landing page replica, built solely with HTML and CSS.
+It's a great way to practice web development fundamentals like structuring content and applying styles.`

-/assets/images/screenshot.png

-Features:
+- Features:

 Responsive design (basic adjustments for mobile-friendliness) Static landing page layout with sections: